-Sarah Ancel serves as Senior Vice President and Interim Leadership for Complete College America.
+Sarah Ancel is the founder of Student-Ready Strategies.
+Before forming Student-Ready Strategies, Sarah served as Senior Vice President for Complete College America.
 Sarah is responsible for the CCA Alliance, coordinating its 45 Complete College Alliance Teams from across the country and the network of CCA Fellows.
 Her work propels state and system leaders to advance their attainment and equity goals through concrete plans, aligned policy, and CCA support.
 Sarah also spearheaded and oversees CCA’s newest Game Changer, a Better Deal for Returning Adults.
 Sarah is CCA’s primary policy expert and has worked with Governors, legislators and SHEEOs to craft policies that support college completion and close equity gaps.

 Before joining CCA, Sarah served as Associate Commissioner for Strategic Planning and Policy for the Indiana Commission for Higher Education.
 In that role, she was responsible for implementing the Commission’s strategic plan by overseeing foundation-funded projects, coordinating Commission activities and developing and advancing the Commission’s legislative priorities.
 She came to that role after spending nearly a decade contributing to the fiscal management and oversight of Indiana’s state and local governments.